ryanhugh/searchneu/README.md

 npm start
 ```

-3) Then open [http://localhost:8080/](http://localhost:8080/) to see the included small users app.
+3) Then open your [http://localhost:8080/](http://localhost:8080/) to see the included small users app.
 Congratulations!
 You can now write react redux code.

 4) For more productivity you can install Chrome's [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)